Decision Trees: How They Work and Practical Examples

 Python is a powerhouse for machine learning, especially with decision trees.
 Libraries like scikit-learn make it easy to build and train these models.
 Let's dive into using Python for decision tree analysis with real-world data.

 The Balance Scale Weight & Distance Database, with 625 instances, is a prime example.
 Using scikit-learn, you can create a DecisionTreeClassifier.
-Set parameters like "gini" criterion, max depth of 3, and minimum samples per leaf of 5.
+Set parameters like the "gini" criterion, max depth of 3, and minimum samples per leaf of 5.
 This configuration efficiently classifies the dataset's three classes: L (46.08%), B (7.84%), and R (46.08%).

 FAQ